 If the number under the Referral Traffic column says n/a next to a link in your table, this means that there is no information in your Google Analytics regarding the referral traffic from that domain over the past 30 days from the date that you last updated your Project.

-The Backlink Audit Tool sorts the toxic backlinks in order of Toxic Score, with the highest Toxic Score links being shown on the first page.
-Toxic Score is how the Backlink Audit Tool determines which of your links are the most dangerous for your website.
-Toxic Score is based on a scale of 0 to 100, with 0 being good and 100 being very toxic.
+The Backlink Audit Tool sorts the toxic backlinks in order of Toxicity Score, with the highest Toxicity Score links being shown on the first page.
+Toxicity Score is how the Backlink Audit Tool determines which of your links are the most urgent to investigate.
+Toxicity Score is based on a scale of 0 to 100, with 0 being good and 100 being very toxic.

-There are currently over 50 different toxic markers that SEMrush uses in determining the Toxic Score for a link.
-By hovering over the Toxic Score you will be able to see specifically which Toxic Markers are associated with that specific backlink.
+There are currently 45+ different Toxic Markers that Semrush uses in determining the Toxicity Score for a link.
+By hovering over the Toxicity Score you will be able to see specifically which Toxic Markers are associated with that specific backlink.

-The action that you decide to take with a backlink should be determined by its Toxic Score.
-If you see a number of backlinks that appear to have a dangerous Toxic Score you will want to send them to your remove list (to manually ask for removal) or disavow list.
-A disavow list can be sent to Google so that the links can be disassociated with your website.
+You can use a backlink’s Toxicity Score to help decide what action you need to take.
+If you see a number of backlinks that appear to have a high Toxicity Score you will want to investigate them thoroughly.
+After serious consideration, you can send them to your remove list (to manually ask for removal) or your disavow list.
+A disavow list can be sent to Google so that you can request the links to be disassociated from your website.

 Both of these actions (disavow and whitelist) can be done with buttons underneath the action tab to the far right of the backlink.

-You may notice that you are given the option to send full domains as well as just URLs to disavow.
-If you are certain that all of the pages on a domain are bad links its probably best to disavow them at the domain level to ensure you are not risking missing on other potential toxic links from that domain.
+You may notice that you’re given the option to send full domains as well as just URLs to disavow.
+If you’re certain that all of the pages on a domain are directly affecting your SEO negatively, you might want to disavow them at the domain level.
+This ensures you aren’t risking missing other potentially toxic links from that domain.